spcourse/python/en/checkpy/contents.md

        # # #
      # # # #

-It's a subtle difference, but the detailed information below actually gives us all the info we need:
+It's a subtle difference, but the detailed information below provides all the necessary information:

     -     # #              <---- expected first line
     +      # #             <---- actual first line